 My Friend is mine at last.
 And I am His.

-– this text is taken from by Father Robert Hugh Benson, 1912; it has the Imprimatur of Canon Edmund Surmont, Vicar General, Archdiocese of Westminster, England, 18 March 1912
+– this text is taken from The Friendship of Christ by Father Robert Hugh Benson, 1912; it has the Imprimatur of Canon Edmund Surmont, Vicar General, Archdiocese of Westminster, England, 18 March 1912